EricZinda/Perplexity/backlog.md

 - Do we really need frames()?
 Only one test breaks if we turn it off

 - Make "find unused thing" use concept
+- Make "check conceptual constraints" properly use eval too

+- Make eval() and concepts work more systematically
+  - Option 4: Build the concept from the tree directly
+    - Find the quantifier for the noun variable
+    - Pull off the RSTR?
+    - It could literally be implemented by the quantifier converting the RSTR to a concept instead of evaluating it...
+    - This seems like the best way to go

   - what vegetarian dishes do you have?
   # - "what food/dishes/vegetarian dishes/food do you have?" --> implied request for description of menu